MateoLa/hello-plex/README.md

 [^Nt2]: With nginx configured as a reverse proxy, the reverse application has to be up and running in orther to get up the nginx.
 Otherwise the nginx container will fall.

-[^Nt3]: You can directly access the Plex server at ```http://localhost:32400 or https://localhost:32400``` (with nginx service available or not).
-Although, for the sake of the example we configure nginx and the ```http://localhost or https://localhost``` availability (without port specification) proves the correct configuration.
+[^Nt3]: You can directly access the Plex server at ```http://your-domain:32400 or https://your-domain:32400``` (with the nginx service available or not).
+Although, for the sake of the example we configure nginx and ```http://your-domain or https://your-domain``` availability (without port specification) proves the correct web server configuration.